What is surrogacy?

 Traditional surrogacy is more controversial than gestational surrogacy andalthough traditional surrogacy still exists in Canada, few doctors will inseminate a woman knowing that she intends to give up the child and few lawyers would choose to act on behalf of either party given the surrogacy has become a self-help remedy.
 With or without a surrogacy agreement biological relationship between the surrogate and the child often complicates the facts of the case if parental rights or the validity of the surrogacy agreement are challenged.

-The lower costs related with traditional surrogacy make it an attractive option to some, but it carries remarkable legal risk.
+The lower cost of surrogacy related with traditional surrogacy make it an attractive option to some, but it carries remarkable legal risk.

 In gestational surrogacy, a surrogate mother carries a donated embryo to term.
 The embryo could be the result of IVF treatment using the intended mother’s egg and the intended father’s sperm or donor gametes could be involved.
 This means the baby is thereby genetically related to the woman who donated the egg and the intended father or sperm donor, but not the surrogate.